CDCgov/ixa/examples/basic_infection/README.md

 ## Reports
 This model includes two types of report focused on tracking the state of the infection status defined as a person property: 1) instantaneous report on changes in person properties, and 2) current state of person properties reported periodically.

-### Report for changes in person properties
+### Report for changes in person properties (Infection Status)
 This report requires a data structure to store instantaneous changes in person properties that will be printed to a file.
+For this model, only changes to Infected or Recover are reported.
 ```
 //data
 report_data = struct(t:u64, person_property_type:Type(InfectionStatus), person_property_value:InfectionStatus, person_id:u64);
 ```

 At initialization, the report module reads the file name from the parameters module and creates a new file.
-Finally, the report module subscribes to observe changes in person properties, which passes a callback function `handle_person_property_change` that requires `context, person_id, old_infection_status`.
+Finally, the report module subscribes to observe changes in person properties, which passes a callback function `handle_person_property_change` that requires `context, person_id, previous_infection_status`.
 ```
 init(context) {
-    context.observe_infection_status_event(handle_person_property_change(context, person_id, old_infection_status));
+    context.observe_person_property_event(handle_person_property_change(context, person_id, previous_infection_status));
 }
 ```